How do I file a charge?

 Civil Rights Reporter

 The U.S. Supreme Court, in the case of Bostock v.
 Clayton Cty., Georgia.
 U.S. 140 S. Ct.
-1731 (2020), as well as other federal court cases, have extended sex discrimination to include prohibition of employment discrimination on the basis of sexual orientation and gender identity.
+1731 (2020), as well as other federal court cases, have extended sex discrimination under Title VII of the Civil Rights Act of 1964 to include prohibition of employment discrimination on the basis of sexual orientation and gender identity.
 The U.S. Department of Housing and Urban Development (HUD) has also adopted guidance with the extended definition to prohibit housing discrimination on the basis of sexual orientation and gender identity.
+The Ohio Civil Rights Commission enforces Title VII of the Civil Rights Act of 1964 through Ohio’s laws against discrimination under Ohio Revised Code (ORC) Chapter 4112.
+As such, we apply the extended definition of sex under Bostock to all types of discrimination under Ohio law and enforce sex as inclusive of sexual orientation and gender identity in employment, housing, public accommodation, and credit discrimination cases, pursuant to current, emerging, and applicable case law.

 The Ohio Civil Rights Commission encourages anyone who feels they have been discriminated against due to sexual orientation or gender identity to file a charge of discrimination with our agency.